 Here’s where NAC comes in.

-NAC is a supplement that has earned respect from both “sides” of medicine… integrative doctors and the conventionally oriented physicians.
-This natural supplement is the standard of care intervention for treating acetaminophen (Tylenol) overdose.
+NAC has earned respect from both “sides” of medicine… integrative doctors and the conventionally oriented physicians.
+It is the standard of care intervention for treating acetaminophen (Tylenol) overdose.
 Too high levels of this over the counter pain medication in the bloodstream is a common cause of liver toxicity and NAC has been proven to prevent damage.
 This is through its ability to restore the “master” antioxidant, glutathione. (source, source, source)

 For those who wish for the jargon-filled details, this summary below from the Utah Poison Control should suffice:

 The primary toxic effect of acetaminophen is hepatotoxicity caused by the formation of the toxic metabolite N-acetyl-p-benzoquinonimine (NAPQI).
 NAPQI is conjugated by glutathione at therapeutic dosages.2 In an “overdose, the normal pathways of metabolism are overwhelmed and NAPQI is formed in greater quantities, resulting in depletion of glutathione and hepatic injury.
 Administration of NAC is beneficial in preventing or mitigating hepatic injury through stimulation of glutathione synthesis, enhancing nontoxic routes of acetaminophen metabolism, detoxifying the toxic metabolite and free radicalscavenging3.

 What most recently peeked my interest during my review of NAC was related to its use in psychiatric disorders.
 I had been aware of its use for addictions, but I was not fully cognizant of the extent of studies testing it as an intervention for extreme mental health issues, including schizophrenia and treatment-resistant obsessive compulsive disorder. (source, source, source, source, source, source)